 1. When not in use, park the cultivator on level areas only.
-Install the wheel locks and wing fold lock pins and release all hydraulic pressure before disconnecting the hydraulic lines from the tractor.
+Install the wheel locks, Release all hydraulic pressure before disconnecting the hydraulic lines from the tractor.
 Lower the tongue jack so the hitch does not drop suddenly when the cultivator is unhooked from the tractor.
 If the unit will be parked outside for an extended period of time, wash the cultivator to remove dirt and debris and make any needed repairs.
 Remove the wheel locks and lower the cultivator down to rest on the tines.
 Fully retract the wheel cylinders so that the cylinder rods will not be exposed to the elements during the winter months.